ASTRA: Knights of Veda Tier List and Reroll Guide (2.17.0)

 Instant deliveryNo spam, unsubscribe anytime

 • Chasing only rarity.
-A weak or awkward 5-star does not automatically beat strong 4-star utility.
-Orlik, Ardor, Lucian, and Nayan are proof that lower rarity characters can still be high-value investments.
+A weak 5-star does not beat strong 4-star utility.
+Lucian, Nayan, and Ardor are proof.

 • Using late-game tier logic on a new account.
-If a character needs F6 or F7 to look amazing, that is not a day-one reroll argument.
+If a unit needs Fate 6 or 7 to look amazing, that is not a day-one reroll argument.

 F